Skip to main content

 Open the Backups Tab

 Click on the Backups tab in the server management navigation.
+You will see the backup heading, the slot information, and the recommendation to power down before backing up.

 3

-Click Schedule
+Click the Schedule Button

 4